Goiânia: Climate

 The city has a tropical wet and dry climate (Köppen: Aw) with an average temperature of 23.2 C. It has a wet season, from October to April, and a dry one, from May to September.
 Annual rainfall is around 1300 mm.

 The lowest temperature ever recorded was 0.5 C on July 18, 2000, in the suburbs.
 1.2 °C was the lowest recorded downtown, on July 9, 1938.
 However, such lows are very rare.
 Temperatures may fall below 12 °C every winter, mainly in the suburbs.
 The highest temperature ever recorded was 41.2 °C on October 7, 2020.

-Vegetation
+Flora and fauna

-The "cerrado" landscape is characterized by extensive savanna formations crossed by gallery forests and stream valleys.
-Cerrado includes various types of vegetation.
+The "cerrado" landscape is characterized by extensive savanna formations crossed by gallery forests and stream valleys and includes various types of vegetation.
 Humid fields and "buriti" palm paths are found where the water table is near the surface.
 Alpine pastures occur at higher altitudes and mesophytic forests on more fertile soils.

 More than 1600 species of mammals, birds and reptiles have been identified in the cerrado, including 180 reptile species, 113 amphibians, 837 birds and 195 mammals (WWF).
 Among the invertebrates, the most notable are the termites and the leaf-cutter ants ("saúvas").
 They are the main herbivores of the cerrado, important to consuming and decomposing of organic matter, as well as constituting an important food source to many other animal species.